 No child wants to spend the whole afternoon working on problem sums!
 For younger children, set a time slot for them to spend on homework, eg. 1 hour before dinner.
 For older children, discuss with them what pocket of time will work.
-This allows children to know that there is a start and end time, and to have the space to plan the rest of their time (play or otherwise) accordingly.
+This allows children to know that there are a start and end times, and to have the space to plan the rest of their time (play or otherwise) accordingly.
 Some degree of control over that structure can empower your child to own his schedule and the tasks at hand.

 #3 Make it a team effort

 Make this your family mantra: No one’s done till everyone’s done.
 Leave no man behind.
 If you have more than one school-going child to oversee, help them to own this saying for themselves.
 Encourage those who are older or quicker to help the younger or slower ones.
 For example, if one child finishes first, he can do some quiet reading, help a younger sibling, or plan out his schedule for the week.
 It’s not about competing about who finishes first, or who scores the highest.
 It’s about coming alongside each other in the journey.